prachiy5/Spotify-Wrapped-SQL-Analysis-/ReadME.md

 ## 📊 Results

 This analysis successfully mimics a personalized **Spotify Wrapped** experience by uncovering meaningful patterns and habits in my music streaming history for **2023**.

+Check out my Medium blog for all the details: [My 2023 Spotify Wrapped: A SQL-Powered Musical Journey ](https://medium.com/@yadavprachi5898/my-2023-spotify-wrapped-a-sql-powered-musical-journey-a9e759bb35ba)

 ---